WHAT IS SUICIDE?

 Suicide describes the voluntary and intentional takings of one’s own life.

-Yearly, there are more than 37,000 suicides committed and hundreds of thousands suicides attempted in the United States.
+Yearly, there are more than 37,000 suicides committed and hundreds of thousands of suicides attempted in the United States.
 Suicide is the 3rd leading cause of death among teens in Mississippi.
 For every attempt and suicide made, there are countless friends, family members, and loved ones who are affected.

 Fact or Fiction?